ganonp/OpenController/readme.md

 # OpenController

-This code works with the Raspberry Pi Pico to commun
+Connect hardware to Raspberry Pi Pico and manage it with the OpenHubAPI GUI.

 Main features: